- Can’t find the item you need at ILE? You can request it on ILL and we will get it for you from another library

 Unfortunately renewal of ILLs can never be guaranteed.
 Sometimes other libraries specify that renewal isn’t possible – if so this will be written on the blue slip in your ILL and you will be notified via email.

-Books: It is fine to order the same book more than once.
+It is fine to order the same inter library loan more than once.
 However if you order a book again within 4 weeks of returning it, we expect you to pay the £5 renewal charge to go towards the cost of re-ordering (see information on renewal above).

 This condition is imposed by the other library and is usually because the book is rare, expensive or delicate and they want to ensure it is safe.